-Greeters convey the sense of welcome at the LIturgy.
+Greeters convey the sense of welcome at the Liturgy.
 Greeters meet the worshipers at the door and at time will distribute handouts for a specific purpose.
 Volunteers are needed in this area.

 Altar servers assist the priest at liturgies.
 The altar server has a sense of reverence, is responsible for scheduled attendance and has participated in a training program.
-The altar servers attend 2 gatherings a year, one for training and one for fun activities.
+The altar servers attend two gatherings a year, one for training and one for fun activities.
 This ministry is open to people in grade four and up.
 Volunteers are needed in this ministry.

 To build community, we are called to serve each other.
 This is a ministry that symbolizes the oneness of the Body of Christ.
 We give Christ to each other.
 These ministers help with communion under the form of bread and wine.
 Persons who volunteer for this ministry will be given training and receive a schedule.

 Setting up for a banquet is a very important part of the banquet.
 So it is with the Sacred Meal, the Eucharist.
-There are a number of details that need attending to, such as, readying the space and putting things away after Eucharist.
+There are a number of details that need attending to, such as, readying the space and putting things away after Mass.

 Setting up for a banquet is a very important part of the banquet.
 So it is with the Sacred Meal, the Eucharist.
-There are a number of details that need attending to, such as, readying the sacristy, the sanctuary and putting things away after Eucharist.
+There are a number of details that need attending to, such as, readying the sacristy, the sanctuary and putting things away after Mass.

 One of the ways in which Christ is made present to the worshiping community is through the proclaimed Word of God.
 This is the role of the Proclaimer.